julioconceicao/MOD1_FIN_PROJ/README.md

   <h1>Next Updates</h1>
   <p>
-  -Transfer the "Players List" to a database at Microsoft SQL Server.
+  -Transfer the "Players List" to a database at Microsoft SQL Server.<br>
-  -Make the program able to find the players using other data types, like height, weight, name, or position.
+  -Make the program able to find the players using other data types, like height, weight, name, or position.<br>
+  -Create an interface using Windows Form.<br>
   </p>